php/php-langspec/spec/10-expressions.md

 Each *expression* in *list-or-variable* must designate a variable (called the *target variable*).

-At least on the elements of the *list-expression-list* must be non-empty.
+At least one of the elements of the *list-expression-list* must be non-empty.

 **Semantics**